marcioduarte89/SQLMessageDispatcher/README.md

 }
 ```

-I also work quite a lot with [NSB](https://particular.net/nservicebus) and I really like the way that I only have to be concerned about infrastructure when I first setup and configure my endpoints, apart from that is always "business" as usual - just want to be concerned about features and domain code.
+I also work quite a lot with [NSB](https://particular.net/nservicebus) and I really like the way I only have to be concerned about infrastructure when I first setup and configure my endpoints, apart from that is always "business" as usual - just want to be concerned about features and domain code.
 So I thought about implementing the same approach on top of SQS API's.

 ### How it works:
 The same old HostedService is used to process the messages out of the queue, but we don't have to write or maintain any of its code.
 We also don't have to add new queues, or extend the hosted service if we want to process new messages types.

 ### What it is not:
 The package doesn't try to extend or improve SQS delivery guarantees.
 Standard queues provide at-least-once delivery, which means that each message is delivered at least once.
 FIFO queues provide exactly-once processing, which means that each message is delivered once and remains available until a consumer processes it and deletes it.
 Duplicates are not introduced into the queue.
-So message handlers should still be idempotent in case the same message is received and delivered for processing more than once (in case of standard queues).
+Message handlers should still be idempotent in case the same message is received and delivered for processing more than once (in case of standard queues).

 #### How to configure it:
-A new extension of ```c# IServiceCollection``` was added: ```AddSQSMessageDispatcherHostedService``` and can be configured using ```SQSDispatcherConfiguration```, ex:
+A new extension of ```IServiceCollection``` was added: ```AddSQSMessageDispatcherHostedService``` and can be configured using ```SQSDispatcherConfiguration```, ex:

 ```c#
 services.AddSQSMessageDispatcherHostedService(x =>